[Opinion] Today's the day to declare Ukraine an EU candidate country

 Author bio

-Wolfgang Koeth is senior lecturer at the European Institute of Public Administration (EIPA) in Maastricht.
+Wolfgang Koeth is senior lecturer at the European Institute of Public Administration (EIPA) in Maastricht, although this is his personal view and not the official position of the institution.

 Disclaimer